AxoKoi/BandurriaJ/CONTRIBUTING.md

 You can also help us to identify next features to include or suscribe as a beta tester once we'll have a first version.

 In order to participate, you can fork the repository and create a pull request with your changes.
+We accept pull requests to the develop branch.

-We wait for you!
+We are waiting for you!